-Our EYFS consists of a Reception class and a Reception/ Year 1 Class in a wonderful, well resourced base and vast beautiful outside spaces.
+Our EYFS consists of two Reception classes in a wonderful, well resourced base and vast beautiful outside spaces.

 We have a dedicated, passionate and hard working team of professionals working in the Foundation Stage.

-The Teaching Assistants are: Miss Housden, Mrs Gosling, Mrs Spencer and Mrs Lewin
+The Teaching Assistants are: Miss Housden, Miss N. Williams, Mrs Jeffries, Miss Gould and Mrs Lewin

 Our Early Years Curriculum is a carefully planned learning experience with the aim to lay a secure foundation for future learning.
 We aim to provide our children with knowledge, skills and experiences in a hands on, holistic way so that all learning is embedded in a meaningful context and through play.
 We do this through a personalised, flexible curriculum that allows children to be present in the moment and see and experience the wonders of nature and the world through their own eyes.
 We engage children in learning from the very start and expect our children to leave us as happy, confident and skillful communicators who are curious about the world around them.
 We want them to thrive and be prepared with the skills and passion to educate themselves throughout the rest of their lives.

 Our Curriculum and ethos is built upon a culture of curiosity through magical moments, a carefully planned enabling environment full of rich learning opportunities and clear connects with nature and the wonders of the great outdoors.
 So in our classrooms you can expect to find children highly engaged in open-ended learning activities, children using every day authentic resources and developing life skills and activities that promote nature.